 In addition to history, the art collection is second to none.
 Fashion and artwork of all mediums have been sourced from local and international artists.
 One of Glenbow's collections is solely dedicated to painting Canada's rapid change over the past century.

-The Calgary Stampede is a 10-day long celebration that locals prepare for months to put on every year.
+The Calgary Stampede is a 10-day long annual celebration that locals prepare for months to put on every year.
 Celebrating the history of Calgary, the event combines a rodeo, dog bowl, parade, and motocross exhibition, along with live music, concessions, and more.
 Midway rides and bucking broncos are featured all 10 days to bring excitement, joy, and smiles to every attendee.
 Visitors worldwide book tickets, hotels, and airfare as soon as they hear the date announcement.

 Attendees are encouraged to go all-out with their best western attire.
 Cowboy hats, boots, and belts are sold throughout the event for those who forget them at home.
 Other western events and agriculture education are provided throughout the Calgary Stampede to educate new generations on Calgary's history.